Some user abusing your cron jobs and you don’t know who the owner is?

-I have a simple script to scan users cron jobs and email you the report.
+A simple script to scan user cron jobs

 cd /root